LogFlux Security and Encryption

 What Gets Sent to LogFlux

-After completing the handshake, all log entries are sent with the established AES key:
+After completing the handshake, all log entries are sent using multipart/mixed format with the established AES key.
+Each MIME part carries raw binary ciphertext with metadata in headers:

 1